makeartandgames/interacdoc/index.md

         2. Explore metaphor as a rhetorical tool.

-   I have attempted to demonstrate this second point with the small analyses throughout.
+   I have attempted to demonstrate this second point with small analyses throughout.
 Metaphors are important rhetorical tools.
 Individual metaphors that are re-used throughout a text make for important patterns that can be targeted in annotations.
 Students can point to metaphors as evidence of a particular rhetorical technique; this might make for a good low-stakes assignment.
-The hope is that metaphors are a common-enough textual phenomenon that students understand; and so can offer them something concrete to think about as they read and write rhetorically.
+The hope is that metaphors are a common-enough textual phenomenon that students understand, and so can offer them something concrete to think about as they read and write rhetorically.

-      Here are a few places in the 101 curriculum that you could make use of this tool:
+Here are a few places in the 101 curriculum where you could make use of this tool:

       - Week 1 - Metacognition / rhetorical reading, as an example of metacognition,
       - Week 7 - Critical Reading and note-taking, as an example of patterns within a text
       - Throughout the semester, when discussing course readings (example below).